c4s4/neon/doc/usermanual.md

 You can set the path to your repository (where live parent build files and templates) with `-repo` option.
 This defaults to *~/.neon* but you can set it anywhere with this option.
-This option affects builds, but also where are installed plugin with `-install` option.
+This option affects builds, but also where are installed plugin with `-install` option and where they are searched with `-templates` and `-parent` options.

 The `-install` option will install given plugin in repository.
 Thus typing `neon -install foo/bar` will try to clone propject *bar* of user *foo* on